bitwiseworks/cmake-os2/Help/manual/cmake-language.7.rst

 A *variable reference* has the form ``${<variable>}`` and is evaluated inside a `Quoted Argument`_ or an `Unquoted Argument`_.
-A variable reference is replaced by the value of the variable, or by the empty string if the variable is not set.
+A variable reference is replaced by the value of the specified variable or cache entry, or if neither is set, by the empty string.
 Variable references can nest and are evaluated from the inside out, e.g. ``${outer_${inner_variable}_variable}``.